NelFriedl/SQL_data_analysis_project/Project_3/README.md

 The script allows users to extract election data for a specific location/district and save it into a structured CSV file.

 ## Installation
-1. The script is available for free download:
+1. The script is available at: https://github.com/NelFriedl/Kurz/tree/main/Project_3

 2. Set a virtual environment (venv) - highly recommended:
     - create venv:      python -m venv your_venv_name